catalyst-cloud/catalystcloud-docs/source/first-instance/dashboard-windows.rst

 ^^^^
 - 6080 (TCP)

-for the following Catalyst Cloud API hosts
+for the following Sky TV API hosts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 - nz-por-1: 202.78.247.202
 - nz-hlz-1: 202.78.244.90